 If you’re thinking of starting a crowd-funding campaign via Indiegogo, Kickstarter or the like, then make sure you do your homework first.
 As explained on Indiegogo’s website, crowd funding is a platform based on DIWO (Do it With Others) activity.
 Since you’re asking people to donate ONLINE, the it only makes sense that a large online network would make the fundraising task easier.
 Although I’ve completed two successful campaigns that funded my last two films, I’ll be first to admit that I was ill prepared for my first campaign.
 I didn’t even have a Twitter account.
 In my first few days of raising money, I quickly learned that social networking is the key to a successful campaign.
 The more people you’re connected with the better.
 You’re not only asking your audience to donate, but you’re asking them to help you promote the project as well.
 Take my advice and be sure to build a big trusting network, on both Twitter and Facebook, BEFORE you start your campaign.
 Trust me, it’s worth it!
 There are SO many more secrets to crowdfunding, but that’s for another post.

 Meg Pinsonneault is an award-winning filmmaker/screenwriter in the LA area and a crowd-funding veteran.
 She is known for her enthusiastic and contagious dedication to indie and DIY filmmaking.
-She is the founder of Thirsty Girl Films and the director/producer of the upcoming feature documentary, Gwapa (Beautiful).
+She is the co-founder of Weird Pixel and the director/producer of the upcoming feature documentary, Gwapa (Beautiful).
 In the filmmaker’s own words, “Where there is a camera, there is a way.”
-Follow Meg on Twitter at @thirstygirlfilm and on Facebook at www.facebook.com/thirstygirlfilms.
+Follow Meg on Twitter and on Facebook.

 Filmmaker Meg Pinsonneault on the best way to approach corporate sponsors, whether she is plan-oriented or fatalistic, why she feels she is on the right career path and how to use jealousy as motivation.